-- Immersion sword – the drying air is distributed through a perforated metal sword that is immersed in the bed.
+- an immersion sword – the drying air is distributed through a perforated metal sword that is immersed in the bed.

-- Pellegrini – has a baffled pan and diffuser which allows the distribution of drying fair uniformly over the bed surface.
+- use of a baffled pan and diffuser (as marketed by Pellegrini) which allows the distribution of drying air uniformly over the surface of the tablets.

-- Immersion tube system – the tube is immersed in the bed where the tube delivers heated air through the spray nozzle.
+- an immersion tube system – the tube is immersed in the bed where the tube delivers heated air through the spray nozzle.

-Equipment is consist of partial or full perforated drum that rotates on its horizontal axis which is enclosed in a housing.
+This equipment consists of a partial or full perforated drum that rotates on its horizontal axis, the whole system being enclosed in a sealed housing.
+Examples are:

-- Accela-cota/Hi-coater Systems - with this equipment, the drying air is directed to the drum, passing through the tablet bed and is release through the perforations in the drum.
+- Accela-cota/Hi-coater Systems - with this equipment, the drying air is directed to the drum, passing through the tablet bed and is released through the perforations in the drum.

-- Driacoater – the drying air is introduced through the hollow area located inside the drum’s periphery.
-During the drying process, the coating pan rotates the dip into the tablet bed and dry air passes up through and fluidized the tablet bed exhaust outside the pan’s back.
+- Driacoater – Similar to the Accela-cota in the Driacoater, channels for directing the supply and exhaust air the drying air are integrated into the drum wall as reinforcing elements. is introduced through a hollow area located inside the drum’s periphery.
+During the drying process, the drum rotates the dip into the tablet bed and dry air passes up through and fluidizes the tablet bed with the air exhausting through the back of the pan.

-All of the perforated pan system’s coating solution is applied through spraying nozzles which are positioned in the inside of the drum.
+The coating solution in all of the perforated pan systems is applied through spraying nozzles which are positioned inside the drum.

 Fluidized Bed/Air Suspension System

-2 types of system used to apply a finely divided spray coating solutions to tablets:
+There are two principal arrangements used to apply finely divided spray coating solutions to tablets:

-- High Pressure Airless System – airless spray liquid are pumped at high pressure of about 250 to 3000 lbs. / square inch gauge, through a small opening of about .009 -- .02 inch out of a nozzle which results to a finely divided spray.
-The atomization degree and spray rate are all controlled by fluid pressure, liquid viscosity and orifice size.
+- High Pressure Airless System – airless spray liquid are pumped at high pressure of between 1.7 and 20 MPa (250 and 3000 psig) through a small orifice of between 0.02 and 0.2 mm diameter, which results to a finely divided spray.
+The degree of atomization degree and spray rate are all controlled by fluid pressure, liquid viscosity and orifice size.

-- Low Pressurized Air Atomized Systems – the liquid is pumped through a large opening of about .02 - .06 inch at a relatively low pressure of 5 – 50 psig.
+- Low Pressurized Air Atomized Systems – the liquid is pumped through a larger orifice of between 0.05 and 2.5 mm diameter a relatively low pressure of 35 – 350 kPa (5 to 50 psig).
 The low pressure air contacts the liquid stream at the top of the atomizer and a finely divided spray is achieved.
 The atomization degree is controlled by the fluid cap orifice, fluid viscosity, fluid pressure, and air cap design and air pressure.

 Things to Consider in a Coating Machine

-- Air capacity – this is the amount of water or solvent that can be removed during the coating process.
-It depends on the amount of air flowing through the bed.
+- Air capacity – the amount of air flowing through the bed will determine the amount of water or solvent that can be removed during the coating process.

-- Efficiency of equipment – conventional sugar coating efficiency is less and 60% is deem acceptable.
-The efficiency depends on the coating material that can be collected on the pan walls.
+- Efficiency of equipment – conventional sugar coating efficiency is not very efficient and 60% is deemed to be acceptable.
+The efficiency depends on the coating material that is collected on the pan walls.

 Main Coatings using a Coating Machine

-There are 2 types of coating which is sugar coating and film coating.
+Broadly there are two types of coating that may be applied to pharmaceutical tablets – sugar coating and polymer film coating.